In this tutorial, we look at IELTS band scores explained for the reading, writing, listening and speaking sections of the exam.

 - uses a range of connectives and discourse markers with some flexibility

-If a candidate fulfills only 1 or 2 of the descriptors, he or she cannot score a 7 for Fluency and Coherence.
+If a candidate fulfils only 1 or 2 of the descriptors, he or she cannot score an overall band score of 7 for fluency and coherence.

 IELTS Writing Band Scores

-The band descriptors for task 1 also include certain criteria that are relevant only for the General test and others that apply only to Academic.
-For example, for the General test, it is important test takers use the right tone (formal or informal) in their letters but for the Academic test, students must include an overview in their response in order to be considered for a band 6.
+The band descriptors for Task 1 also include certain criteria relevant only for the general test and others that apply only to academics.
+For example, for the general test, it is important that test takers use the right tone (formal or informal) in their letters but for the academic test, students must include an overview in their response in order to be considered for a band 6.

-In order to score at a particular band, the candidate has to fulfill ALL the positive descriptors for that band.
-For example, at band 7 under Task Achievement for Task 2 the positive descriptors are:
+In order to score at a particular band for the writing section, the candidate has to fulfil ALL the positive descriptors for that band.
+For example, at band 7 under task achievement for task 2 the positive descriptors are:

 - Addresses ALL parts of the task

 - Presents a clear position THROUGHOUT the response